drmousse/Beginner-React-Python-Event-App/readme.md

 - There is a pretty poor implementation of caching stuff in localStorage.
 This is a good opportunity to replace it with redux-persist
 - There is like 0 testing in this project and since this project is fairly simple, writing all necessary tests should be pretty straight forward and you would definitely benefit from it
 - The interface of the backend should be refactored to its different components
+- Replace the auth system.
+It was for pure learning purposes.
+No offense, but don't assume, you can do better than already, by thousands, tested solutions out there ;P

 ## 5. How does the app work
 Coming soon... or you can click and find out on your own until this section is ready ;P